webclinic017/backtesting-21/README.md

 ```
 The default setup will retreive historical data from "2018-01-01" to today.
 The backtest strategy will be applied strating from "2021-01-01" to today.
-Indicators require a minium of 200 rows of data so ``minimum_data_required``will skip any asset that retreived less prices values.
+Indicators require a minium of 200 rows of data so ``minimum_data_required``will skip any asset that retreived less prices values tham required for indicators (ex:ema200 needs at least 200 days of data).
 The default "sector" that will be used is "test_1" from the ``test_symbols()`` function.
 Change this to customize your company symbols (trade tickers)
 Starting cash for strategy is set to 3000$.
-Default commission are set to zero, this must be adjusted for your broker.
+Default commission is set to 0.001 (0.1%), this must be adjusted for your broker.
 The strategy will hold it's position for a maximum of 10 days.
 The take_profit order will be set to 1.5 the stop_loss to have 1:1.5 Risk To Reward management scheme

-Setup your own symbol's list in test_symbols() function available un app.py.
+Setup your own symbol's list in test_symbols() function defined in app.py.
 Add a new entry to the manuel_groups
-  ``manual_groups["test_1"] = ['ORCL', 'AAPL', 'GATEU']``
+  ``manual_groups["test"] = ['ORCL', 'AAPL', 'GATEU']``
   ``manual_groups["yourname"] = ['symbol1', 'symbol2', 'etc..']``
   See [issue-19](https://github.com/poivronjaune/backtesting/issues/19) to move this feature in a config file